The Right to a Speedy Denial

 that

-discovered in the car of her new husband stacks of cash and multiple fake beards and mustaches,
+this new bride, the second grade teacher, discovered in the car of her new husband stacks of cash and multiple fake beards and mustaches,

 which led to the new bride to wonder if perhaps the young, respectable real estate agent she married might not be

-the person who had been robbing banks throughout the Southeast for the past year and a half, the person who had been dubbed by the newspapers, you guessed it, the gentleman bandit.
+the person who had been robbing banks throughout the Southeast for the past year and a half, the person who had been dubbed by the newspapers, you guessed it, the gentleman bandit,

+because he dressed up nicely and was always polite.
 Oh, and by the way, she was absolutely right.

-She dropped a dime on the guy, and and the police raided, stopped him in his car the next day, found a whole bunch of other stuff and found a storage and he led them to a storage locker full of even more money and other kinds of mischief.
+in his car the next day, found a whole bunch of other stuff and found a storage, and he led them to a storage locker full of even more money and other kinds of mischief.

 I mean, bank robber stuff, not anything beyond what you would use to rob a bank.
+A gun is what I'm talking about.

-Not like live polar bears or something.
+And he confessed everything.
+Not like live polar bandits or something.

 Yeah.